DonaldWhyte/deep-learning-with-rnns/contents.md

 _note_
 There are pros and cons with either representation.
 Both techniques use the same principle.
 You use the input token to _predict_ the next token.

+Both words and characters are valid ways of representing text in neural networks.
+Representing the input as characters is an easier approach and for many tasks, actually results in better performing networks.

+We don't have time to go into more detail in this talk, but feel free to ask us for more details afterwards.

 TODO: note down some reasons why we're using chars not words, but no need to go into detail in the talk unless someone asks